deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

 ![deadlydog oh-my-posh screenshot](docs/Images/deadlydog-theme-screenshot.png)

-The top-left line displays:
+The top line's left block displays:

 - The logged in user and the computer name.
 - The full current directory path.
 - If in a Git repository, shows the current Git branch and status.

-The top-right line displays:
+The top line's right block displays:

 - How long the previous command took to run.
 - The current time that the information was displayed.